fabmax/calculator/README.md

 # Calculator
 An Android calculator app with my own OpenGL-based UI.
-I did this as a little experiment to see how fully animated orientation changes could work.
+I did this as a little experiment to see how fully animated orientation changes and true 3D layouts could work.
 However I'm not a UX guy so this might be complete rubbish :)

 I tried to make this as Material-Design-ish as possible, so the app looks pretty standard at first.
 However, rotate the screen or hit the view button and you should